bastian-pnptc/premaster/index.md

     blocks:
       - title: Stuttgart, Germany
         content: >
           Working for Plug and Play EMEA in the office of our most successful platform so-called STARTUP AUTOBAHN powered by Plug and Play, located in Stuttgart, Germany.
-Be part of our Open Innovation Service Team.
+Be part of our Open Innovation Service Team serving whole EMEA.
         date: 6 months
       - title: Valencia, Spain/Vienna, Austria
         content: >